blackc03r/PebuMSG/README.md

 * Clean up code and inital handshake technique.
 * Allow for more customization options.
 * Better memory optimization.
-* Group messages by sender when checking messages.
-Reduces long lists of messages from the same person.
 ## Future Ideas
 * Create a group chat feature.
 * Create an onion routing protocol to hide IP addresses.